 The server diagnostic programs are stored in upgradable read-only memory (ROM) on the system board.
 These programs are the primary method of testing the major components of the server: the system board, Ethernet controller, video controller, RAM, keyboard, mouse (pointing device), diskette drive, serial ports, hard drives, and parallel port.
 You can also use them to test some external devices.
-See "Diagnostic programs and error messages" on page 13.
+See "Diagnostic tools overview" on page 13.